 The Office of Academic Advising provides assistance to undergraduate students who are either undecided in their major or are not served by a college.
 Students with a declared major are advised within that department.

 In your online courses, you may be use numerous options for completing tests and assessments.
 Check with your instructor for testing requirements.
 Common requirements include:

 Online proctoring - Your professor may require you to use either of two online proctoring services.
-1- ProctorU, a student takes an online exam at a specific time under the oversight of a remote proctor.
-There is a fee of $25.00 per exam.
+1- Examity a student takes an online exam at a specific time under the oversight of a remote proctor.
+The costs for Examity vary by course.
 2- Respondus Monitor, a student takes an online exam anywhere, anytime and the attempt is recorded for later review by the instructor.
 There is a fee of $10 per semester for use of Respondus Monitor.
 Payment for Respondus Monitor is made during the set-up process when starting a Respondus Monitor enabled quiz.
 Used in conjunction with the Respondus LockDown Browser.